DrDub/thout/README.md

 Distributed Document Storage using Web Browser cache for leaks-oriented sites.

-A leaks site that only exists within every reader's Web broswer.
+A leaks site that only exists within every reader's Web browser.

 Advantages